-Possibly, but not necessarily.
-They may think that the similarities are pure coincidence, and it is then up to you to show that the similarities are too great to be just coincidence.
+Yes -possibly, but not necessarily - after all they may think that the similarities are pure coincidence, admittedly coincidence of a bizarre nature - but coincidence for all that, and it is then up to you to show that the similarities are too great to be just coincidence.
 But without being able to show access, similarities on their own may not be enough.